Three cases considering gender-critical beliefs have established two important points for employers.

 The Scottish Government subsequently consulted on a draft Gender Recognition Reform (Scotland) Bill.
 This ran from 17 December 2019 to 17 March 2020.
 It proposed:

 - removing the current requirement for people to apply to the UK Gender Recognition Panel.
 Instead, people seeking legal gender recognition would apply to the Registrar General for Scotland;

 - removing the current requirement for applicants to provide medical evidence of their diagnosis of gender dysphoria;

-- retaining the requirement that applicants must make a solemn statutory declaration they have been living in their acquired gender – but for three months – and intend to do so permanently;
+- retaining the requirement that applicants must make a solemn statutory declaration they have been living in their acquired gender – but for a minimum of three months rather than the current two years – and intend to do so permanently;

 - reducing the minimum age of application from 18 to 16.